Stephen-J-Whitaker/co2-score/README.md

     As the user would expect, the Instructions feature gives an overview of the relevance and use of the ‘CO2 score’ tool.

-    Once read the user can choose to go directly to the questionnaire which is efficient than having to go back to the main menu first.
+    Once read the user can choose to go directly to the questionnaire which is more efficient than having to go back to the main menu first.
 However, should the user wish to return to the main menu they also have that option.

     ![Instructions](docs/images/readme-instructions.jpg)